google/dpy/README.md

   Injectable.value(where=request.destination)
   Go()  # Invokes the function `Go` with `where`==request.destination.
 ```

+Singletons have the behavior you would expect; they are single to their scope branch.

 ### Injection Types
 There are different ways to specify injectables.